petek77/domo-petek/README.md

 # Changelog
+0.63 - 03/02/2015
+- Beta functionality to hide blocks, THIS WILL NOT UPDATE DOMOTICZ FAVORITE-LIST!
+To activate this, click the green pencil on the top right of the screen and click on the blocks.
+DISCLAIMER: Create a test-switch to test with or make a backup of the Domoticz-database.
+- Graph css fix in default theme
+- Showing all blocks instead of favorite blocks
+- Untranslated words added to translation files

 0.62 - 02/02/2015
 - Beta functionality to sort the blocks, THIS WILL NOT UPDATE DOMOTICZ SORTORDER!
 To activate this, click the green pencil on the top right of the screen and start dragging the blocks